 There will be an impact on navigation and transportation only in the immediate vicinity of Watana dam and the diversion tunnel since all flow will be diverted through the tunnels.
 The cofferdams will form an obstacle to navigation which will be difficult to circumvent.
-However, this stretch of river has limited use because of the Vee Canyon rapids upstream and Devil Canyon rapids downstream from the site.
-The magnitude of the impact will be minimal.
-Signs will be placed at the Denali Highway Bridge boat launch area to warn boats that portaging around the construction area will be necessary.
+However, this stretch of river has limited use because of the Vee Canyon rapids upstream and Devil Canyon rapids downstream

-(iii) Riparian Vegetation ()
+(iii) Riparian Vegetation (\)